 - GACC Public Notice [2020] 103: Emergency Preventative Measures for Foreign Manufacturers of Imported Cold-chain Foods with Novel Coronavirus Nucleic Acid Positive Result.
 This notice was notified to the WTO SPS Committee on September 21, 2020 as G/SPS/N/CHN 1173.
-According to the notice, GACC is authorized to suspend the import of food from an overseas company for one to four weeks if the company's cold-chain food or packaging tests positive following a nucleic acid test. - The Updated Technical Guidelines for Cold Chain: On January 30, 2022, China's State Council released two updated technical guidelines the Technical Guidelines for the Prevention and Control of Novel Coronavirus in Cold Chain Food Production and Operation (Second Edition) and the Cold Chain Food Production and Operation Process Covid Control and Disinfection (Second Edition).
-The two Guidelines establish guidelines for producers and operators involved in cold-chain food, including production, loading, and unloading, transportation, storage, and sales. - Notice on Issuing the Work Plan for Preventive and Comprehensive Disinfection of Imported Cold-Chain Food by the State Council's task force for the prevention and control of novel coronavirus pandemic.
+According to the notice, GACC is authorized to suspend the import of food from an overseas company for one to four weeks if the company's cold-chain food or packaging tests positive following a nucleic acid test. - The Updated Technical Guidelines for Cold Chain: On January 30, 2022, China's State Council released two updated technical guidelines - the Technical Guidelines for the Prevention and Control of Novel Coronavirus in Cold Chain Food Production and Operation (Second Edition) and the Cold Chain Food Production and Operation Process Covid Control and Disinfection (Second Edition).
+The two Guidelines establish guidelines for producers and operators involved in cold-chain food, including production, loading, and unloading, transportation, storage, and sales.